Taliban – IFC Jihadist Movements Library

 August 2021 · Afghanistan

 Taliban seizes all 34 provincial capitals within days.
 Afghan National Army collapses.
 Kabul falls August 15.
-Over 120,000 people evacuated in chaotic airlift; hundreds left behind.
+Over 120,000 people evacuated in chaotic airlift.

 Systematic Gender Apartheid